The Red Lion Hotel Bredwardine, Herefordshire

 Picture

-St Andrew's Church dates back to the Saxon period.
-The church boasts two medieval memorials, one refered to as 'The Bredwardine Giant', the Sheela na gig carving, and tombs of two notable residents of the village.
+St Andrew’s Church dates back to the Saxon period and holds two remarkable medieval memorials, including the figure known as The Bredwardine Giant.
+It is also home to the tombs of two notable former residents of the village, adding to its rich historic character.

 Picture